 The evolution of cellular communications networks is commonly known by 1G, 2G, 3G and 4G designations.
-We are currently in the fourth generation (4G).
-See also wireless LAN, wireless glossary and cellular vs. Wi-Fi.
-4G - LTE Starting in the 2011 time frame, GSM and CDMA carriers embraced LTE, which offers higher speeds than 3G networks.
-LTE embodies the design goals of the IP Multimedia Subsystem (IMS), which integrates all communications using the IP protocol (voice, video, e-mail, Web, messaging, etc.).
-See LTE and IP Multimedia Subsystem.4G - WiMAX Sprint was the first carrier to offer a 4G cellular network in the U.S. Using the WiMAX technology, 4G service was rolled out to major cities in 2009, providing faster downloads than Sprint's 3G service.
+We are currently in the fourth generation with 5G emerging.
+See also wireless LAN, wireless glossary and cellular vs. Wi-Fi.5GThe latest cellular generation began in 2018 and will take several years for nationwide adoption.
+5G increases speed but at a cost of deploying many more cell towers.
+See 5G.4G - LTEStarting in the 2011 time frame, GSM and CDMA carriers embraced LTE, which offers higher speeds than 3G.
+4G LTE integrates all communications (data, voice and video) using the IP protocol.
+See LTE and IP Multimedia Subsystem.4G - WiMAXSprint was the first carrier to offer a 4G network in the U.S using the WiMAX technology.
+It was rolled out to major cities in 2009 but was eventually dropped in favor of LTE.
 See WiMAX.4G - HSPA+In late 2010, the ITU officially designated HSPA+ as a 4G technology, having previously defined it as 3G.
-See HSPA.3G - WCDMA/HSDPA and CDMA2000 Launched after the turn of the century, the third generation features faster access to the Internet with downstream speeds up to 1 Mbps and more depending on the 3G version.
+See HSPA.3G - WCDMA/HSDPA and CDMA2000Launched after the turn of the century, the third generation features faster Internet access with downstream speeds up to 1 Mbps and more.
 The predominant 3G technologies on the GSM side are WCDMA and HSDPA with CDMA2000 on the CDMA side (see WCDMA, HSPA and CDMA2000).
-3G also embraces worldwide roaming for global travelers (see GAN).2G/2.5G - GSM/CDMA, GPRS/EDGE/IS95-B The second generation refers to the digital voice systems of the 1990s, replacing analog phones and based on the TDMA and CDMA air interfaces.
-First deployed in Europe, GSM became the predominant TDMA-based cellular system worldwide.
-Data networks (GPRS, EDGE, IS-95B) were added and commonly called 2.5G technologies, enabling Internet access and e-mail with slow downstream speeds up to approximately 200 Kbps.
-See GSM, CDMA, GPRS, EDGE and IS-95.1G - Analog Voice Introduced in the late 1970s, the first cellular systems were analog voice.
+3G also embraces worldwide roaming for travelers (see GAN).2G/2.5G - GSM/CDMA, GPRS/EDGE/IS95-BThe second generation refers to the digital voice systems of the 1990s, replacing analog phones and based on the TDMA and CDMA air interfaces.
+First deployed in Europe, GSM became the predominant TDMA system worldwide.
+Data networks were added (GPRS, EDGE, IS-95B), and these so-called 2.5G technologies enabled Internet access and email with slow downstream speeds in the Kbps range.
+See GSM, CDMA, GPRS, EDGE and IS-95.1G - Analog VoiceIntroduced in the late 1970s, the first cellular systems were analog voice.
 Years later, some 1G cellphones occasionally provided wireless data service to a laptop by connecting them to the laptop's dial-up modem, but hookups were precarious, and when it worked, the data transfer rate was minuscule.
 See AMPS, TACS and NMT.